This post was originally published in November 2022.

 3050 N Coolidge Ave, Los Angeles, CA 90039

-Owners Laurie Winston and Rich first found the space in 2015 while they were riding their bikes on the LA river bike path.
-It took two years of remodeling before the cafe officially opened at the end of 2016.
-Not only is Spoke Bicycle Cafe the first bicycle restaurant in LA, but it was also the first business to open along the LA River bike bath.
-The space has rental service and a repair shop.
+Owners Laurie Winston and Rich first found the space in 2015 while they were riding their bikes on the LA River path.
+After two years of remodeling, Spoke Bicycle Cafe opened at end of 2016.
+Not only is Spoke Bicycle Cafe the first bicycle restaurant in LA, but it was also the first business to open along the LA River path.
+The outdoor patio features a bike rental service and a repair shop, shaded by colorful umbrellas for guests to linger and enjoy the surroundings.

-When it’s not a pop-up food night, there’s either live music or a comedy show.
-To sum it up, there’s always something going on there.
+When it’s not a pop-up night, there’s either live music or a comedy show.
+To sum it up, there’s always something exciting going on at Spoke Bicycle Cafe.

 Just What I Kneaded